ZainKergaye/coffee-shop-template/README.md

-## Bugs
+## TODO
 - The "Welcome to Y.A.N.A" & "Order online or visit us" is on top of the nav bar.
 DONE
 - In the about section, the placeholder image does not show DONE
 - On apple iphone, horizontal view, Popular item images are stretched DONE
-- Reduce size of nav.scss by deleting duplicate lines in media, it defaults to the non media one so no need for useless space
+- Reduce size of nav.scss by deleting duplicate lines in media, it defaults to the non media one so no need for useless space DONE
+- implement lazy loading to offscreen images